 Subsequently, staff should be oriented on how to respond to an emergency by differentiating types of fire extinguishers, learning how to use them and when to evacuate.

-6. Communicate the plan
+6. Communicate the Medical Centre Fire Safety Plan

 While managers are solely responsible for giving instructions, they are expected to understand the fire emergency plan and evacuation procedures.
 This is a necessary requirement because, in the event of a fire, it is hard to avoid panic.
 The presence of managers and their knowledge may effectively control a crowd towards safety.